MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-grouppolicy.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This policy setting determines when policies that assign wireless network settings are updated.

 This policy setting affects all policies that use the wireless network component of Group Policy, such as those in WindowsSettings\Wireless Network Policies.